ToDucThanh/ml-engineer-udacity/Project_3_formatted/README.md

 "eps": 1e-8
 "max-length": 256
 ```
-There are multiple rules for debugger and profiller:
+There are multiple rules for debugger and profiler:
 ```python
 rules = [
     Rule.sagemaker(rule_configs.loss_not_decreasing()),